arka-23/electronic_buzzer_iith_hackathon/README.md

 # Design and Implementation of Combinational Logic Based Electronic Buzzer Circuit using CMOS
-This repository contains the design for a CMOS digital combinational logic based electronic buzzer circuit that selects the output basedon  the relative time of application of input, implemented using Synopsys Custom Compiler on 28nm CMOS technology
+This repository contains the design for a CMOS digital combinational logic based electronic buzzer circuit with 3 inputs that selects the output based on the relative time of application of input, implemented using Synopsys Custom Compiler on 28nm CMOS technology

 # Table of Contents